jackson-nestelroad/pokengine-jcoad-docs/docs/source/reference/types.rst

         50 => 50%
         75 => 75%
         100 => 100%
+        200 => 200%

-    An integer between 0 and 100 (inclusive), representing a percentage.
+    An integer representing a percentage.

 .. jcoad:type:: pokémon